 Adjust an oven rack to the lowest position and preheat oven to 425 degrees.
 Line a rimmed baking sheet with foil.

 Drain fruit well reserving 1/4 cup of juice.
-In a large bowl, add fruit, reserved fruit, cornstarch, vanilla, and salt and toss to combine.
+In a large bowl, add fruit, reserved fruit, cornstarch, orange zest, vanilla, and salt and toss to combine.
 Taste fruit and add more sugar to taste if desired.

 Pour fruit into prepared pie crust, mounding it in the middle.
 Lay 4 to 7 parallel strips of pie crust about 1/2-inch apart to form the first layer of lattice.
 Fold back every other strip.

 Place one long strip of pie crust perpendicular across all parallel strips.
 Unfold the folded parallel strips over the perpendicular strip.

 Fold back parallel strips running under perpendicular strip.
 Lay another perpendicular strip next to the first, about 1/2-inch apart.
 Unfold the folded parallel strips over the perpendicular strip.